+Do not submit field test kits with evidence submissions.
 Drug Field Test Kits are not analyzed.
-Do not submit field test kits as evidence submissions.
-Field test kits applied directly to evidence or small amounts of material may render the material unsuitable for analysis or preclude sufficient material for analysis.
+Field test kits applied directly to evidence or small amounts of material may render the material unsuitable for analysis or prevent the CCBI Laboratory from having sufficient material for analysis.